 Author helpful policy

-Members of the ST-OPEN Editorial Board select a thesis (or other work) of interest for the journal, and the ST-OPEN editors approach the supervisor and the student and offer to work with them on transforming the thesis into a manuscript in English.
-The initial publication (thesis) in DABAR is considered to be the non-reviewed pre-print version of the article.
+Due to the nature of ST-OPEN as an overlay journal and its educational mission, the editors will, in principle, contact potential authors (students) who have their works uploaded into the university repository.
+Members of the ST-OPEN Editorial Board select a thesis (or other work) of interest to the journal, and ST-OPEN editors approach the supervisor and the student and offer to work with them on transforming the thesis into a manuscript in English.
+The initial publication (thesis) in the repository is considered to be the non-reviewed pre-print version of the article.

 Authorship and contributorship

 ST-OPEN publishes research from all scientific disciplines, which differently define authorship and recognition of research contributions.
 Therefore, we ask the authors to write in their own words why they think they deserve authorship of the submitted manuscript, following the practice of their research field.

 By submitting the manuscript to the journal, the corresponding author confirms that all authors have approved its publication.
 Authorship declarations have to be signed by all authors, and authors declared contributions to the research are published at the end of the article.